AetherFi/aetherfi-docs/docs/ARCHITECTURE.md

 AetherFi’s long-term goal is to evolve into a true AI teammate for DevOps and FinTech:

 - Ingests logs, CI/CD results, and cloud metrics.
-- Cross-references historical patterns using vector memory (Qdrant).
+- Cross-references historical patterns using vector memory (Qdrant) and structured documents extracted from a raw datalake.
+Future support for Retrieval-Augmented Reasoning (RAR) enables the agent to build reasoning trees across retrieved knowledge chunks.
 - Proposes resolutions with traceable justifications.
 - Automatically logs findings to Notion and notifies stakeholders via Slack.

 <img src="./assets/aetherfi-ai-agent_architecturev2.png" alt="AetherFi AI Agent Orchestration" width="50%" />
 > Illustrates a full pipeline from GitLab webhook trigger → AI agent analysis → human-in-the-loop notification with Slack and GitLab integration.